 In addition to the already known options of Recalbox Raspberry Pi for downloading information and game covers.

 This is a process that takes quite a long time regardless of the connection we have.
 So we have created a My Retro Library.
-In which you will have the covers and information of these games updated, in addition to the thousands of games that we are constantly introducing.
+In it you will have the covers and information of these games updated, in addition to the thousands of games that we are constantly introducing.

 If we add to all this that they have added support for creating system backupssomething that we missed a lot of Recalbox Raspberry Pi, because we have the system for our perfect retro console emulator.